Kosmos Energy Ltd. (KOS) Shares Up Despite Recent Market Volatility

 KOS’s Market Performance

-KOS stock saw a decrease of -6.72% in the past week, with a monthly decline of -17.01% and a quarterly a decrease of 9.98%.
-The volatility ratio for the week is 7.23%, and the volatility levels for the last 30 days are 5.95% for Kosmos Energy Ltd. (KOS).
-The simple moving average for the last 20 days is -12.87% for KOS stock, with a simple moving average of -3.09% for the last 200 days.
+KOS’s stock has seen a 7.98% increase for the week, with a -8.73% drop in the past month and a 16.16% gain in the past quarter.
+The volatility ratio for the week is 5.84%, and the volatility levels for the past 30 days are at 6.54% for Kosmos Energy Ltd. The simple moving average for the last 20 days is -2.93% for KOS stock, with a simple moving average of 5.33% for the last 200 days.

 Analysts’ Opinion of KOS